pl2599/Natural-Language-Processing---Spooky-Data/README.md

 Please see each subfolder for a README file.

 # Sentence and Structure Analyses
-This section allows us to look at the general structure of the sentences for each author.
+Before looking at specific words, let us first step back and look at the differences in the general structure of the texts among the authors.

 ## Total Featured, Sentence Length, Word Length
 ![alt text](figs/Overall_structure.png)